 Cotton Thread: Also known as spun thread.
 It’s called this because you spin lengths of fiber called staples into plies then the plies are twisted together.
 Spun threads have a fuzzy surface which is what makes it soft to the touch and gives it a more matte finish.

 Cotton threads are measured by thread count number and plies.
 The thread count is the thickness of each strand.
 The ply denotes how many strands of thread are wound together to make the thread.
-General cotton sewing thread used in sewing machines and is usually 50/3, such as our Essential Cotton Thread, where the thread thickness is 50 and there are 3 strands of thread woven together make the plies; or 40/2 which is essentially the same size but thicker thread with less plies.
+General cotton sewing thread used in sewing machines and is usually 50/3, such as our Essential Cotton Thread, where the thread thickness is 50 and there are 3 strands of thread woven together make the plies; or 40/2 which is similar in thickness with fewer plies.
 Hand Quilting thread is generally 40/3 which is thicker than machine sewing thread although this can also be used for machine quilting.
 You can also buy extra thin specialty thread that is for your bobbin which is 60/2.
-The higher the first number the thinner the thread.
+The higher the first number, the thinner the thread.

-Cotton thread generally has a matte finish and comes in a wide variety of colors although the colors that sell the most are usually neutrals since that is what most quilters piece with.
+Cotton thread generally has a matte finish and comes in a wide variety of colors.
 The best cotton thread uses long staple fibers and is mercerized.
 This reduces the “hairiness” of the thread, gives it strength, and helps the dye absorb properly.
 If you are creating an heirloom piece and are concerned about your thread and fabric aging at the same rate, then using cotton thread with cotton fabric is a good idea.
 Cotton will wear more than synthetic threads and isn’t as colorfast.
 It can also be linty so you need to be sure to clean out your machines.
-You can often find cotton thread pre-wound in bobbins that is great for use in your machines but can also give you a sampling of colors to use for applique.

 Polyester Thread: Polyester thread can be spun or continuous filament.
 Spun polyester thread is made the same way as cotton.
 Spun thread isn’t as strong as monofilament thread which is one continuous filament.
 Our Essential Polyester Thread is continuous filament.